Last Updated on September 5, 2024

 Bird watching

-Isla Holbox is every bird watcher’s paradise.
+Isla Holbox is a bird watcher’s paradise.
 Over 155 bird species choose the island to nest.
 Bird sightings depend on the season, but among the ones you’ll be able to spot are frigate birds, white ibis, cormorants, reddish egrets, spoonbills, pelicans, herons, and of course flamingos.

-Visiting the already mentioned Isla Pรกjaros, is one of the must things to do in Holbox, if you’re looking for some great bird watching.
+Visiting the already mentioned Isla Pájaros is one of the must things to do in Holbox, if you’re looking for some great bird watching.
 However, you can spot lots of them just by walking up and down the beach.
 The stretch of the beach from Playa Holbox towards Punta Cocos, has some amazing bird sightings.

-Swim with the Whale Sharks
+Swim with the Whale Sharks (in season)

 Whale shark season is the high season for the island, one of the reasons being, the opportunity for this amazing experience.
 Because of its popularity, make sure to pre-book your Whale Shark Snorkeling Tour, especially if you are on the island for a limited time.
 Also, since whale shark season is also the rainy season in the Yucatan Peninsula, book your tour on the front end of your trip.
 This way, if it gets canceled due to weather, you’ll be able to reschedule to a different day.

-I was in Holbox outside of the whale shark season, so I missed my chance, but was able to do it later in Isla Mujeres.
+I was in Holbox outside of the whale shark season, so I missed my chance, but was able to do it one year later in Isla Mujeres.
 If you’d like to find out more about the experience and what to expect, check out Swimming with Whale Sharks in Isla Mujeres, Mexico.
 Since boats from either island go to the same area, both the experience and regulations are very similar.
 The main difference is the length of the boat ride.

 Watch the sunset